 The creation of Danish Family Search

 As the very first thing we needed to make sure we did not do anything illegal by publishing our cleaned database.
 Most of the data comes from the database of Danish Demographic Database, and we were not sure about the copyright.
 We contacted the Danish Demographic Database, where we explained the whole scenario, and asked for permission to use the data from their database.
 We got permission from the National Archives to make use of data from the Danish Demographic Database, provided we clearly stated the source reference.
 It was also a requirement that the data should remain available to all.
-So we chose to go "live" with the data we had whilst continuing to add as we got them cleaned.
+So we opted to go "live" with the data we had whilst continuing to add new records as we got them cleaned.

 What is available on Danish Family Search?

 We want to build a web system that is useful for Genealogists.
 The future holds new exciting features.
-But following functions and features are already possible Danish Family Search:
+But following functions and features are already possible on Danish Family Search:

 - Overview of censuses and church records by county, district and parish.